ModanwalPriti06/JS-NOTES/README.md

 console.log(div.innerText);
 console.log(div.textContent);

-console.log(span.dataset); // run and see in console
+console.log(span.dataset.test); // run and see in console console.log(span.dataset.longer-name); // run and see in console

 ```
 Here tetxContent =  hello , Bye.
 But innerText give output only which is visible on browser -  hello